groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - separation of sensitive and non-sensitive treatments of the two zones on to two distinct machines
-- To use of a minimalist Linux system with the absolute minimum of software pre-installed.
+- The use of a minimalist Linux system with the absolute minimum of software pre-installed.
 We have chosen to use the [Tiny Core Linux](http://tinycorelinux.net/) operating system because it is regularly updated with a minimal installation (12 megabytes) including